Ocramius/ProxyManager/docs/lazy-loading-value-holder.md

 # Lazy Loading Value Holder Proxy

 A lazy loading value holder proxy is an object that is wrapping a lazily initialized "real" instance of the proxied class.

+## What is lazy loading?

-In pseudo-code, it looks like following:
+In pseudo-code, in userland, [lazy loading](http://www.martinfowler.com/eaaCatalog/lazyLoad.html) looks like following:

 ```php
 class MyObjectProxy